Elizabeth's Kitchen Diary

 Burra, Shetland

-The reason my eldest and I failed to locate the smuggler’s cave on our first attempt was because we should have gone left before the rocks, not right.
-When you cross the hill just after the beach you’ll see some stone ruins (pictured above).
+My eldest and I failed to locate the smuggler’s cave on our first attempt because we should have gone left before the rocks, not right.
+When you cross the hill just after the beach, you’ll see some stone ruins (pictured above).
 Head left along the rocky cliff edges.

 Burra Smugglers Cave